-My name is Harrison Bolin, I am a junior game designer who is passionate about creating captivating, thoughtful experiences.
+My name is Harrison aka "Mossflwer", I am a game designer who is passionate about creating captivating, thoughtful experiences.
 I have a background in game design, web development, and games journalism with a shipped mobile title and dozens of hyper-casual prototypes under my belt.

 When I am not working you might catch me developing my game side-projects, streaming on Twitch, writing sci-fi short stories, reading a new book, learning how to play the electric bass, or doing yoga.